 A licensed environmental lab is used to analyze soil and lead dust clearance samples.

 A new baby is entering your home!
 Of course you want to be sure it’s completely safe!

-If your home was built after 1978/1979 you probably don’t have lead-based paint.
+If your home was built after 1978/1979 in San Francisco you probably don’t have lead-based paint.
 However, we have seen some remodels that didn’t remove all the sources of lead in paint from your building or from your water source.
-Testing is the only way to know for sure.
+Professional lead testing is the only way to know for sure.

 We are licensed and insured to test for lead in California.